trec-dragun/trec-dragun.github.io/content/_index.md

 ## Overview

 Welcome to the TREC 2025 DRAGUN Track, a continuation of the previous [TREC 2024 Lateral Reading Track](./docs/TREC_2024_LR/).
-The goal of this track is to **support people's trustworthiness assessment of online news**.
+The goal of this track is to **support people's trustworthiness assessment of online news**, helping to restore trust in credible journalism while making readers more resilient to misinformation.
 There are two tasks: (1) **Question Generation** and (2) **Report Generation**.
 The Question Generation task focuses on <ins>detecting critical questions readers should consider</ins> during their trustworthiness assessment.
 Those questions should guide readers' investigation, such as the bias or motivations of the source and narratives from other sources.
 This is similar to LLMs generating search queries in the “Deep Research” mode.
 Meanwhile, the Report Generation task involves <ins>creating a well-attributed and comprehensive report</ins> that provides readers with the background and context they need for a more informed trustworthiness evaluation.
+The generated report is expected to address the most important questions from Task 1.
 Both tasks run in parallel, with the same submission due date.
 This track differs from traditional fact-checking by aiming to assist readers in making their trustworthiness assessments from a neutral perspective, helping them to form their own judgments rather than dictating conclusions.

 ## Participation and Communication